APSL/react-native-version-number/README.md

 project(':react-native-version-number').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-version-number/android')
 ```

-2. In your android/app/build.gradle file, add the `:react-native-splash-screen` project as a compile-time dependency:
+2. In your android/app/build.gradle file, add the `:react-native-version-number` project as a compile-time dependency:

 ```java
 ...